maarten-pennings/howto/c64cmp/readme.md

 ## Results of the experiment

-The above program prints the following results
+The above program prints the following results.
-(I have manually placed the three outputs side by side for this article).
+I have manually placed the three outputs side by side for this article.

 ```txt
 LDA #?;CMP #$20;RTS            LDA #?;CMP #$80;RTS            LDA #?;CMP #$E0;RTS